Man charged for allegedly attacking US Marshal with hammer during Portland protest

 Authorities say Gaines attempted to breach the barricaded entrance and as deputies attempted to detain him, he hit a deputy with the hammer three times.

-The deputy was hit in the should, neck and back but was not seriously hurt.
+The deputy was hit in the shoulder, neck and back but was not seriously hurt.

 Police on Twitter posted a photo of the hammer they say was recovered at the scene.